open-mmlab/mmengine/docs/en/tutorials/model.md

 Now, you may have a deeper understanding of dataflow, and can answer the first question in [Runner and model](#runner-and-model).

 `BaseModel.train_step` implements the standard optimization standard, and if we want to customize a new optimization process, we can override it in the subclass.
-However, it is important to note that we need to make sure that `train_step` returns the a loss dict.
+However, it is important to note that we need to make sure that `train_step` returns a loss dict.

 ## DataPreprocessor

 If your computer is equipped with a GPU (or other hardware that can accelerate training, such as MPS, IPU, etc.), when you run the [15 minutes tutorial](../get_started/15_minutes.md), you will see that the program is running on the GPU, but, when does `MMEngine` move the data and model from the CPU to the GPU?

-In fact, the Runner will move the model to the specified device during the construction, while the data will be moved to the specified device at the `self.data_preprocessor(data)` mentioned in the code snippet of previous section.
-The moved data will be further pass to the model.
+In fact, the Runner will move the model to the specified device during the construction, while the data will be moved to the specified device at the `self.data_preprocessor(data)` mentioned in the code snippet of the previous section.
+The moved data will be further passed to the model.

 Makes sense but it's weird, isn't it?
 At this point you may be wondering: